 Basically the sheet randomly selected a set of emojis that the student could use as inspiration for writing a story, poem, or such.
 Show-Me Sentences.
 ReadWriteThink couldn't publish all of this great content without literacy experts to write and review for us.

 If you've got lessons plans, videos, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 More Teacher Resources by Grade Your students can save their work with Student Interactives.
 10 Ideas for Descriptive Writing.
 Posted by Melissa Donovan on June 25, 2015 · Descriptive writing ideas.

 But the Sept.
 24 holiday is a good excuse for adults to brush up, too.
 So here are six punctuation mistakes you're probably making.
 You write the 90's instead of the '90s.
-All the best?
+So you're feeling nostalgic and want to reminisce about your heyday — that one decade when everything was awesome and so were you.
+Breezily dispensing with the 1 and the 9, you type "the 90's. " All the best?
 Yours sincerely?
 The last word on email signoffs.
 My earlier salutations piece created a fair bit of chatter, so I thought it was high time for the sequel.